 Vice President of Winemaking

-Melissa Burr was raised in the Willamette Valley.
-After completing her Bachelor of Science degree, Melissa intended to practice naturopathic medicine before discovering her true passion was in wine.
-She studied winemaking and fermentation science at OSU and interned during harvest for several local wineries before becoming production winemaker for Cooper Mountain.
+Melissa Burr, an Oregon native, graduated from Portland State University with a Bachelor of Science degree with the intent to practice naturopathic medicine before discovering her true passion in wine.
+She studied winemaking and fermentation science at Oregon State University and interned during harvest for several local wineries before becoming production winemaker for Cooper Mountain.
 In 2003, Melissa joined Stoller Family Estate as the winery’s first dedicated winemaker.

-In her 14-year tenure with Stoller, Melissa has worked in concert with the vineyard team to oversee the site’s continued refinement.
-She has helped grow production from 1,000 cases to 60,000 while acting as a steward of Stoller’s legacy.
+Celebrating her 20th harvest with Stoller Wine Group, Melissa Burr continues to work in concert with the vineyard team to oversee the site’s continued refinement and lead the winemaking production team across the Stoller Wine Group portfolio.
+She has helped grow production from 1,000 cases to 190,000 while acting as a steward of Stoller’s legacy.

-In 2013, Melissa partnered with Stoller to launch History, a brand dedicated to paying homage to historic vineyards in the Pacific Northwest.
-The collection will continue to evolve, as she tells more stories about these esteemed vineyards and the people who started them.
+In 2013, Melissa partnered with Bill Stoller to launch History, a brand dedicated to paying homage to historic vineyards in the Pacific Northwest.
+The collection will continue to evolve as she tells more stories about these esteemed vineyards and the people who started them.

 Melissa enjoys the creative and natural process of winemaking and the dynamic nature of the Oregon wine industry.
 The constant evolution of every new vintage pushes her to learn more about her craft.